tigerabrodi/Madara/README.md

-# Madara
+# Madara ✍️

-A way for people to manage their tasks.
+A way for people to manage their tasks 🗒️

-## Process and Goal
+## Process and Goal 💪

-Madara was designed in Figma.
+Madara was designed in Figma 🖌️

-I focused heavily on Testing, UX and Accessibility.
+I focused heavily on Testing, UX, and Accessibility 😄

-The past 3 months was a deep dive into Accessibility, so throughout the process I continously improved and redesigned the project.
+The past 3 months were a deep dive into Accessibility, so throughout the process, I continuously improved and redesigned the project 🔥

-My favorite part with this project, aside from the Accessibility stuff I've learned, was implementing the Drag and Drop feature.
+My favorite part with this project, aside from the Accessibility stuff I've learned, was implementing the Drag and Drop feature 🥳

-My main inspiration for this project was Github Project.
+My main inspiration for this project was Github Project 😁

-I'm really happy right now to have finally finished it, sometimes it felt like it was never gonna be finished due to the amount of accessibility improvements you can make.
+I'm really happy right now to have finally finished it, sometimes it felt like it was never gonna be finished due to the number of accessibility improvements you can make 🦊 🔥 🎊 🎉

-## Installation
+## Installation 🛠️

-After cloning the project, you need to run `yarn`.
+After cloning the project, you need to run `yarn` 🔧

-This project uses 7 environment variables, which you can retrieve after creating a project Firebase.
+This project uses 7 environment variables, which you can retrieve after creating a Firebase project. 🤠
 <br>
-Create a `.env.development.local` file in the root folder.
+Create a `.env.development.local` file in the root folder. 💫
 <br>
 The environment variables it should have:
 <br>